aqual3o/mutex/README.md

 # mutex
-Asynchronous lock that can be used to serialize multiple concurrent operations on a shared resource.
+Asynchronous lock that can be used to serialize concurrent operations on a shared resource.